 All that is usually necessary is a current and eligible credit card with American Express and an address and phone number in Canada.
 This transfer excludes existing credit card balances, so you’ll need to repay your home balance in full before opening your Canadian credit card account.

-What do I need to apply for a credit card as an immigrant to Canada?
+What do I need to apply for credit cards for newcomers to Canada?

 The information required on a credit card application as a newcomer in Canada will depend on your credit card provider.
 It will likely include: